tfwcodes/tfwcodes/README.md

 ### Working on:

-<li> S41 - A very powerful penetration testing framework
+<li> S41 - A powerful penetration testing framework
+<li> Trying to get better at ctf's